Introduction to IELTS Speaking

 I hope that this introduction to IELTS speaking has given you a great idea of what will happen in your test.
 You can find lots more free advice on this blog (just have a look for “Speaking” in the menu above).

-Remember, all of our video lessons are on our main website www.myieltsclassroom.com, which is where you can also sign up for our IELTS essay correction service or book a personal lesson with one of our IELTS experts.
+Remember, all of our live and video lessons are on our main website www.myieltsclassroom.com, which is where you can also sign up for our 5-day intensive IELTS speaking course or book a personal lesson with one of our IELTS experts.
 You can also message Nick and I at firstname.lastname@example.org 🚀